nuritnt/tntbot/README.md

 # tntbot

 ## This project was build as the final project during the fulltime master12 academy bootcamp in 2017.
-It is no longer maintained, nor hosted on heruko.
+It is no longer maintained, nor hosted on Heroku.
 Head over to the [tntbot-frontend repo](https://github.com/nuritnt/tntbot-frontend) if you want to know how the collection looked.

 ## how should this bot work?